Posted May 13, 2009

 Factor analysis is widely used in the business field.
-In market research, factor analysis can be used in market segmentation in order to identify the underlying variables upon which the consumers are being grouped.
-Factor analysis is then used to segment the customers into categories like economically sensitive, convenience sensitive, comfort sensitive, performance sensitive, etc.
+In market research, it can be used in market segmentation in order to identify the underlying variables upon which the consumers are being grouped.
+It is then used to segment the customers into categories like economically sensitive, convenience sensitive, comfort sensitive, performance sensitive, etc.

 There are two approaches of factor analysis.
-One of the approaches of factor analysis is common factor analysis.
-Common factor analysis, as the name suggests, involves the estimation of the factors based only on the common variance.
+One of the approaches is common factor analysis.
+This, as the name suggests, involves the estimation of the factors based only on the common variance.
 On the other hand, in principal component factor analysis, the total variance of the data is considered.

-The Bartlett’s test of sphericity in factor analysis is a test statistic that is used to examine the null hypothesis that is assumed.
+The Bartlett’s test of sphericity is a test statistic that is used to examine the null hypothesis that is assumed.
 This says that the variables are uncorrelated in the population.

-The correlation matrix in factor analysis is used to show that there exists some correlation between all the pairs of variables that are being included in the analysis.
+The correlation matrix is used to show that there exists some correlation between all the pairs of variables that are being included in the analysis.

-The Kaiser – Meyer- Olkin (KMO) measures of sampling adequacy in factor analysis is an index that is used to examine the appropriateness of factor analysis.
-Therefore, the researcher should keep in mind that if the value of this index is between 0.5 and 1, then factor analysis is appropriate.
+The Kaiser – Meyer- Olkin (KMO) measures of sampling adequacy is an index that is used to examine the appropriateness of factor analysis.
+Therefore, the researcher should keep in mind that if the value of this index is between 0.5 and 1, then it is appropriate.
 And if the values are below 0.5, then factor analysis is an inappropriate technique for that study.

 Factor loadings in factor analysis are nothing but the simple correlation between the variables and the factors under study.

-A factor matrix in factor analysis consists of the factor loadings of all the variables on all the factors being extracted.
+A matrix in factor analysis consists of the loadings of all the variables on all the factors being extracted.